Report a Spill

-- To Water: Any release of oil to water must be reported as soon as the person has knowledge of the discharge.
+- Any release of oil to water must be reported as soon as the person has knowledge of the discharge.

-- To Land: Any release of oil in excess of 55 gallons must be reported as soon as the person has knowledge of the discharge.
+- Any release of oil in excess of 55 gallons must be reported as soon as the person has knowledge of the discharge.
 Any release of oil in excess of 10 gallons but less than 55 gallons must be reported within 48 hours after the person has knowledge of the discharge.
 A person in charge of a facility or operation shall maintain, and provide to the Department on a monthly basis, a written record of discharge of oil from 1 to 10 gallons.

 - Any release of oil in excess of 55 gallons must be reported within 48 hours after the person has knowledge of the discharge.

 Additional Reporting Requirements for Regulated Underground Storage Tank (UST) Facilities*

 You must report a suspected below ground release from a UST system, in any amount, within 24 hours (18 AAC 78.220(c)).

 If your release detection system indicates a leak may have occurred, including two months of invalid or inconclusive results, then you must report it to the UST Unit.
 If you observe unusual operation conditions, sudden loss, erratic dispensing (slow flow/no flow) or discharge to soil or water, report to the UST Unit: 907-269-3055 or 907-269-7679.

 *Regulated Underground Storage Tank (UST) systems are defined at 18 AAC 78.005.
 Releases at heating oil tanks must be reported.

 - The placard lists contact numbers for the ADEC Response Teams and summarizes notification requirements for discharges of oil and hazardous substances.

 - This optional form can be faxed to the appropriate DEC office following telephone notification of a discharge.
 See the How To Report section near the top of this page for fax numbers.
-See Form Instructions (PDF).
+See Form Instructions.